rails/rails/guides/source/testing.md

 Rake Tasks for Running your Tests
 ---------------------------------

-You don't need to set up and run your tests by hand on a test-by-test basis.
-Rails comes with a number of built-in rake tasks to help in testing.
-Below table lists available commands which come along in the default `Rakefile` when you initiate a Rails project.
+Rails comes with a number of built-in rake tasks to help with testing.
+The table below lists the commands included in the default Rakefile when a Rails project is created.

 | Tasks                   | Description |
 | ----------------------- | ----------- |